 - some evidence of behaviour typical of an industrial owner, which GS continued to exhibit after the IPO.
 In particular, a representative of GS acted as an interlocutor in the pursuit of cross-selling opportunities between Prysmian and other companies held by GS.

-Finally, the General Court also rejected GS’ argument that its investment in Prysmian was that of a pure financial investor, which according to case law could not attract parental liability.
-GS based this claim on a number of factors, including the following: its investment funds neither had the expertise or resources to determine the conduct of Prysmian in the market; the Prysmian management team that existed at the time when GS invested in Prysmian continued to direct business activities; and the representatives of GS on the board of directors were investment professionals whose role was simply to monitor investments.
-However, the General Court dismissed all of these points as irrelevant for the purposes of determining whether decisive influence was actually exercised.
+Finally, the General Court also rejected GS’ argument that its investment in Prysmian was that of a pure financial investor, which, according to case law, could not attract parental liability.
+GS based this claim on a number of factors, including the following: its investment funds had neither the expertise nor the resources to determine the conduct of Prysmian in the market; the Prysmian management team that existed at the time GS invested in Prysmian continued to direct business activities; and the representatives of GS on the board of directors were investment professionals whose role was simply to monitor investments.
+However, the General Court dismissed all these points as irrelevant for the purposes of determining whether decisive influence was actually exercised.
 The General Court found that these claims were contradicted by the objective factors and indicia (discussed above) put forward by the Commission.
-Further, the General Court held that in order to succeed in rebutting the presumption of actual influence by invoking its ‘pure financial investor’ status, GS would have had to establish that it had refrained from any involvement in the management and control of its subsidiary, which had not been the case.
+Further, the General Court held that, to succeed in rebutting the presumption of actual influence by invoking its ‘pure financial investor’ status, GS would have had to establish that it had refrained from any involvement in the management and control of its subsidiary, which had not been the case.

 Compliance burden on the parent company

 In the Dow judgment, the General Court outlined the parents’ heavy duty of responsibility as regards ensuring their JV’s compliance with competition rules, notwithstanding that the parents may not be involved in the day-to-day management of the JV.